-You should bring this same attitude to this class-strive for perfect mastery of each outcome.
-To help you demonstrate said mastery, basic mastery of the outcomes will be evaluated via Oxford's online Music Theory Skill Builder.
-You may take each quiz as many times as you wish (and can even come to my office to discuss or practice for a quiz).
-To pass off satisfactory mastery of an outcome, a perfect score on one quiz pertaining to that objective is required (so by the end of the semester you will have ideally passed all of the different mastery quizzes-so study hard and try not to fall too far behind!).
+You should bring this same attitude to this class-strive for perfect mastery of each objective.
+To help you demonstrate said mastery, basic mastery of the objectives will be evaluated via timed mastery quizzes.
+These quizzes, each focusing on one of the objectives, will be administered at the end of most class periods (or via Moodle if I get everything working properly); you may take each quiz as many times as you wish (and can even come to my office to retake a quiz).
+To pass off basic mastery of an objective, a perfect score on one timed mastery quiz pertaining to that objective is required (so by the end of the semester you will have ideally passed all of the different mastery quizzes-so study hard and try not to fall too far behind!).

-You will have an opportunity to demonstrate your complete mastery of the outcomes through in-class improvisation and assigned composition projects.
+You will have an opportunity to demonstrate your complete mastery of the objectives through in-class improvisation and assigned composition projects.
 You are welcome to stop by my office to practice improvisation or bring drafts of compositions and receive feedback to help you develop an end product that meets our standards.
 While I do not mind you working together on your practice/reinforcement homework assignments, it is expected that the compositions will represent your own work and not a group effort.